So you only have 24 hours in Edinburgh? Well, my first piece of advice would be to start planning your return visit NOW!

 Angered by not being paid his full fee, it is said that Steell remodelled the head of the horse shortly before it was cast, giving Alexander's great horse the ears of a pig!
 Today the statue (with its diminutive ears) stands outside the city's council chambers on the Royal Mile, a testament to the 'pig's ear' they made of the commission all those years ago.

-There are other significant works by Steell in Edinburgh's city centre - here are four which often feature in my city tours...
+There are other significant works by Steell in Edinburgh's city centre - here are five which often feature in my city tours...

 Sir Walter Scott

 The monument to Edinburgh-born writer and lawyer Walter Scott features within it a large representation of Scott, seated, and with his dog Maida curled at his feet.